XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

  ## Abstract

- This proposal adds an on-chain `PriceOracle` object to the XRP ledger.
+ This proposal adds an on-chain `PriceOracle` object to the XRP Ledger.
 A blockchain oracle is a system or service that acts as a bridge between a blockchain network and the external world, providing off-chain data or information to decentralized applications (dApps) on the blockchain.
 Oracles are used to bring real-world data, for instance  market prices, exchange rates, interest rates, or weather conditions onto the blockchain, enabling dApps to access and utilize information that resides outside the blockchain.
-This document outlines a new protocol for price oracles the on XRP ledger, and provides guidelines for developers and system architects to implement and utilize this solution effectively.
+This document outlines a new protocol for price oracles the on XRP Ledger, and provides guidelines for developers and system architects to implement and utilize this solution effectively.
 This proposal introduces a new on-ledger `PriceOracle` object and the transactions to create, delete, and update the `PriceOracle`.
 It also adds the `get_aggregate_price` API, to retrieve an `aggregate mean`, `trimmed mean`, and `median` for the provided price oracles.
 This feature requires an amendment.

 ### Terminology